Therapy dog helps child with autism break through communication challenges

 "As an infant, she was hitting all of her milestones.
 Everything was typical," Valentina's mother, Sonia said.

-"She used to be able to say certain things and then stopped saying those things," said Sonia.
+"She used to be able to say certain things and then stopped saying those things," Sonia said.

 Valentina was eventually diagnosed with echolalia, meaning she only communicated by repeating words of people she knew.
 According to her mother, Valentina's echolalia puts her in the middle of the autism spectrum.